-- SEC. \\\.
+- SEC. \\\\.
 Section 11340.8 is added to the Government Code, to read: - 11340.8. (a) As used in this section, "electronic communication" includes electronic transmission of written or graphical material by electronic mail, facsimile, or other means, but does not include voice communication. - (b) Notwithstanding any other provision of this chapter that refers to mailing or to oral or written communication: - (1) An agency may permit and encourage use of electronic communication, but may not require use of electronic communication. - (2) An agency may make available in electronic form a document required by this chapter, but shall not make that the exclusive means by which the document or a copy of a document is made available.

-- (3) A communication required or authorized by this chapter, including a notice, public comment, request, or petition, may be made electronically with the consent of the recipient. - (c) An agency that maintains a website or other forum for the electronic publication or distribution of written or graphical material shall publish any notice required under this chapter on that website or other forum.
+- (3) A communication required or authorized by this chapter, including a notice, public comment, request, or petition, may be made electronically with the consent of the recipient. - (c) An agency that maintains an Internet website or other similar forum for the electronic publication or distribution of written material shall publish any public notice required by this chapter on that website or other forum.
+For the purposes of this subdivision, "public notice" means a notice that is required to be given by an agency to persons who have requested notice of the agency's regulatory actions.
 Publication under this subdivision is in addition to any other required form of publication.
-This subdivision does not require an agency to establish or maintain a website or other forum for the electronic publication or distribution of written or graphical material.
+This subdivision does not require an agency to establish or maintain a website or other forum for the electronic publication or distribution of written material.

 Comment.
 Section 11340.8 is new.
 Subdivision (b) authorizes the use of electronic communications in adopting a regulation under this chapter.
-Subdivision (c) requires electronic publication of rulemaking notices by agencies that maintain websites or equivalent electronic communication forums.